-- Quality.
-How important is quality and accuracy?
-Will machine translations suffice, or does your business need professional human translations?
+- Quality: How important is quality and accuracy?
+Will machine translations suffice, or does your business need professional translation services done by human translators?

 Creating a WordPress Multi Language Site with Weglot

-There are many translation tools available for WordPress, but the leading solution in terms of price, quality, clarity, and ease of use is Weglot.
+There are many translation tools and plugins available for WordPress, but the leading solution in terms of price, quality, clarity and ease of use is the Weglot language plugin.

-Weglot has quickly gained in popularity in recent years because it just works.
-If you’ve tried other WordPress language translation plugins, you know how much of a headache it can be setting up a WordPress multi language site.
+Weglot has quickly gained in popularity in recent years because, well, it just works.
+If you’ve tried other WordPress language translation plugins, you know how much of a headache it can be to set up a WordPress multi language site.
 With Weglot, you can say goodbye to technical issues.

 More than 100 languages are supported, which — impressively — you can manually edit in context on the front-end of your site using Weglot’s intuitive visual editor.
 And if you’re not a polyglot, you can order professional WordPress language translations right from the Weglot dashboard.

-What’s more, Weglot follows Google best practices in terms of multilingual SEO, so you can trust that your translated pages will be properly indexed.
-And with the built-in team functionality, you can add new members to your account for easy collaboration.
+What’s more, the Weglot WordPress plugin follows Google best practices in terms of multilingual SEO, so you can trust that your translated pages will be properly indexed.
+In fact, when you add new languages to your WordPress website with Weglot, Weglot creates language subdirectories or subdomains for each of the new languages.
+Also, with built-in team functionality, you can add new members to your account for easy collaboration.

 If all that’s not enough to convince you of the high quality of Weglot’s translation service, it counts Microsoft, Sennheiser, and La Poste amongst its customers.